annasoligo/quadBusModel/README.md

 # Bus-Drone Routing
-> An analyis framework for optimal routing of a London delivery drone which hitchikes and wirelessly charges on buses, to enable comparison of its energy use with the flight-only alternative.
+> An analysis framework for optimal routing of a London delivery drone which hitchhikes and wirelessly charges on buses, to enable comparison of its energy use with the flight-only alternative.

 ## Context